sanyambassi/aws-thales-crdp-workshop/README.md

 ### Create Character Sets and User Sets

-The script creates necessary character sets and user sets for the CipherTrust Manager.
+The script creates necessary character sets and user sets on the CipherTrust Manager to be used with CRDP.

 ### Apply Kubernetes Configurations and Resources

 The script updates the Kubernetes configuration, creates a secret with the registration token, and applies the provided Kubernetes configurations and resources.
+This creates 2 application pods - one for mysql and another pods with a frontend webapp with Thales CRDP (Ciphertrust RESTful Data Protection) container as sidecar.

 ### Retrieve External IP Address